Vadym79/DevOpsGuruWorkshopDemo/README.md

     }
 ]

- c) Click on the "Test" button and check that the result was HTTP 200.
+ 3.3) Click on the "Test" button and check that the result was HTTP 200.
 Also go into the DynamoDB ProductTable and check the created items there

 4) Create some other products.
 Make sure that the value in the Path {id} matches the "id" value in the "Request Body"